zhuhd15/synapse_pytorch/README.md

   -b, --batch-size          Batch size
 ```

-The script supports datasets from multiple directories.
+The script supports training on datasets from multiple directories.

 ### Visulazation
 * Visualize the training loss using [tensorboardX](https://github.com/lanpa/tensorboard-pytorch).